Juiced (video game): Racing modes

 There are not only races in which every racer is a rival, but also crew races comprising two racers from one crew (2 vs 2 vs 2, as well as 2 vs 2), as well as composed of three members of the same crew (3 vs 3).
 In these races, all of the racers of one same crew must cross the line before any other crew does to win the race.

 In the Career mode, if the player achieves a minimum of 600 respect with a certain rival crew, they can participate in Pink Slip races (Sprint, Point-to-point or Circuit races in which both racers bet their cars).
 The Custom Race mode features a Solo mode as well so the player can race any circuit with no racers, no time limit and no laps count.

+Juiced supports online multiplayer.
+The Xbox version was playable online until the termination of Xbox Live for original Xbox games in 2010.
+Juiced is now playable online again on the revival online servers called Insignia.

 Development

 Juiced was originally intended to be published by Acclaim Entertainment, and released for the PlayStation 2, Xbox and PC in late 2004.
 However, the game was caught up in Acclaim's Chapter 7 bankruptcy issues and never released by them.
 Game magazines around the world wrote reviews on nearly finished copies of the game.
 It was then picked up by THQ as the new publisher and later released in 2005.